Rudolf Steiner: Theosophical Society

 According to Helmut Zander, Steiner's clairvoyant insights always developed according to the same pattern.
 He took revised texts from theosophical literature and then passed them off as his own higher insights.
 Because he did not want to be an occult storyteller, but a (spiritual) scientist, he adapted his reading, which he had seen supernaturally in the world's memory, to the current state of technology.
 When, for example, the Wright brothers began flying with gliders and eventually with motorized aircraft in 1903, Steiner transformed the ponderous gondola airships of his Atlantis story into airplanes with elevators and rudders in 1904.
 Mainstream historians have lambasted Steiner's accounts about Lemuria and Atlantis as pseudohistory.
+Zaleski and Zaleski wrote: "Steiner rewrote the history of the world, describing lost ages and unknown civilizations....He filled in this historical framework with teachings about reincarnation, karma, the astral planes, the Akashic Record, and other familiar elements in the European occultist's kit."

 Anthroposophical Society and its cultural activities

 The Anthroposophical Society grew rapidly.
 Fueled by a need to find an artistic home for their yearly conferences, which included performances of plays written by Edouard Schuré and Steiner, the decision was made to build a theater and organizational center.
 In 1913, construction began on the first Goetheanum building, in Dornach, Switzerland.
 The building, designed by Steiner, was built to a significant part by volunteers.
 Steiner moved from Berlin to Dornach in 1913 and lived there to the end of his life.

 Steiner's lecture activity expanded enormously with the end of the war.
 Most importantly, from 1919 on Steiner began to work with other members of the society to found numerous practical institutions and activities, including the first Waldorf school, founded that year in Stuttgart, Germany.
 On New Year's Eve, 1922–1923, the Goetheanum burned to the ground; contemporary police reports indicate arson as the probable cause.
-Steiner immediately began work designing a second Goetheanum building - this time made of concrete instead of wood - which was completed in 1928, three years after his death.
+Steiner immediately began work designing a second Goetheanum building – this time made of concrete instead of wood – which was completed in 1928, three years after his death.

 At a "Foundation Meeting" for members held at the Dornach center during Christmas 1923, Steiner founded the School of Spiritual Science.
 This school, which was led by Steiner, initially had sections for general anthroposophy, education, medicine, performing arts (eurythmy, speech, drama and music), the literary arts and humanities, mathematics, astronomy, science, and visual arts.
 Later sections were added for the social sciences, youth and agriculture.
 The School of Spiritual Science included meditative exercises given by Steiner.